AbuThekky/git_demo_repo/README.md

 # git_demo_repo
-A repo for demoing git
+A repo for demoing git git commands
+This is a new line!
+Some more text here!